Best Fall Fashion Deals From the Nordstrom Anniversary Sale

-We're about a week into the Nordstrom Anniversary Sale and even after Nordy Club members got early access to all the amazing fall fashion deals, there are still plenty of anniversary items to grab!
+There are only a few days left of the Nordstrom Anniversary Sale but there are still plenty of anniversary items to grab!
 The department store's biggest sale event has a ton of epic deals shoppers won't want to miss, and one of the best categories to browse at the sale is fashion.
 As we inch toward Labor Day, we're starting to look toward cozier styles so we picked out our favorite fall wardrobe essentials.

 The Anniversary Sale is the ideal time to grab new wardrobe additions ahead of fall (it'll be here before we know it!).
 You'll score limited-time low prices on fall weather staples like sweaters, boots, leather jackets and leggings from your favorite brands, including Tory Burch, Open Edit, Spanx, AllSaints and Barefoot Dreams.